rschmucker/Large-Scale-Knowledge-Tracing/README.md

 ## Citation

-If you use this library please cite our paper: https://arxiv.org/abs/2109.01753
+If you use this library please cite our paper:

+*Schmucker, R., Wang, J., Hu, S., & Mitchell, T. (2022).
+Assessing the Performance of Online Students - New Data, New Approaches, Improved Accuracy.
+Journal of Educational Data Mining, 14(1), 1–45.* https://jedm.educationaldatamining.org/index.php/JEDM/article/view/541